synzen/MonitoRSS/README.md

 const DiscordRSS = require('discord.rss')

 const client = new Discord.Client()
-const drss = new DiscordRSS.Client()
+const drss = new DiscordRSS.Client({ database: { uri: './sources' } }) // File-based sources instead of Mongo

 client.login('token')
 drss.login(client) // Can be done before or after the client is 'ready'
 ```

 There are multiple ways of integrating Discord.RSS programmatically - see [here](https://github.com/synzen/Discord.RSS/wiki/Use-with-Existing-Bot) for more information.
+For full features, use a mongodb database.uri instead of a directory.

 ## Built With